jerryorr/sundry.jerryorr.com/_posts/2022-01-24-ps3-supercomputer.md

   <img src="images/ps3-cluster.jpg" alt="PlayStation 3 cluster"/>
 </figure>

-I mean, just cluster itself is pretty cool.
+I mean, just the cluster itself is pretty cool.
 Used for image analysis, it cut processing time from several hours to just seconds.
 But why did they use PS3s?

 Two big reasons: the PS3 could run Linux, and it was WAY cheaper than similar hardware.
 Apparently a $400 PS3 performed equivalently to $10,000 of comparable hardware.
 The PS3s performed well because... well, graphics processing was kind of their jam.
 That's not surprising.